 As you can see from our example, based on a specific survey question, you can see how your brand stacks up against your competitors in terms of awareness.
 Based on these results, you can formulate strategies to help you stand out more in your sector and, ultimately, expand your audience.

 b) Aided Brand Awareness

 This market survey report sample KPI focuses on aided brand awareness.
 A visualization that offers a great deal of insight into which brands come to mind in certain niches or categories, here, you will find out which campaigns and messaging your target consumers are paying attention to and engaging with.

-By gaining access to this level of insight, you can conduct effective competitor research and gain valuable inspiration for your products, promotional campaigns, and marketing messaging.
+By gaining access to this level of insight, you can conduct effective competitor research and gain valuable inspiration for your products, promotional campaigns, and marketing messages.

 c) Brand image

 When it comes to research reporting, understanding how others perceive your brand is one of the most golden pieces of information you could acquire.
 If you know how people feel about your brand image, you can make informed and very specific actions that will enhance the way people view and interact with your business.

 By asking a focused question, this most visual of KPIs will give you a definitive idea of whether respondents agree, disagree, or are undecided on particular descriptions or perceptions related to your brand image.
-If you’re looking to present yourself and your messaging in a certain way (reliable, charming, spirited, etc.), you can see how you stack up against the competition and find out if you need to tweak your imagery or tone of voice - invaluable information for any modern business.
+If you’re looking to present yourself and your message in a certain way (reliable, charming, spirited, etc.), you can see how you stack up against the competition and find out if you need to tweak your imagery or tone of voice - invaluable information for any modern business.